 Any work that we do for you may involve tax implications or necessitate the consideration of tax planning strategies.
 We are not qualified to advise you on the tax implications of a transaction that you instruct us to carry out, or the likelihood of them arising.
 If you have any concerns in this respect, then you are advised to refer to a suitably-qualified adviser.

-You have a right of access under data protection legislation to the personal data that we hold about you.
+You have a right of access under data protection law to the personal data that we hold about you.
+We seek to keep that personal data correct and up to date.
+You should let us know if you believe the information that we hold about you needs to be corrected or updated.
+The person in the firm with overall responsibility for data protection compliance is Dexter Bonner.
 The firm is registered with the Information Commissioner.
-Further information regarding data protection and privacy is available from the Information Commissioner’s Office www.ico.gov.uk.
+Further information regarding data protection and privacy is available from the Information Commissioner’s Office www.ico.org.uk.

 Equality and diversity

 We are committed to promoting equality and diversity in all our dealings with clients, third parties and employees.
 Please contact us if you would like a copy of our Equality and Diversity Policy.